These guidelines apply to all caseworkers, case aides, and supervisors who receive training through the Child Welfare Training System.

 You are eligible for mileage reimbursement when you travel more than 70 miles one way beyond your normal commuting distance.
 To document your mileage, you must submit Google maps along with your Travel Reimbursement Form.

 - If you are traveling from home, submit two maps – one showing mileage from home to the office and another showing mileage from home to training.

 - If you are traveling from the office, submit one map showing mileage from the office to the training.

 Mileage is paid at the prevailing state rate.
 Currently, that rate can be found by clicking here.

 - tolls, or

 - travel in a county vehicle.

 You are eligible for reimbursement for meals while participating in training only if you qualify for lodging.
 We reimburse meal costs using the current state rate for Meals and Incidental Expenses (M&IE).
-For 2017, these rates are $11 for breakfast, $12 for lunch, and $23 for dinner.
+You can find the current rates by clicking here.

 If your county does not use M&IE, please submit receipts for your meals to your county representative.